-Stifel, Nicolaus & Company, Incorporated ("Stifel"), is principally engaged in retail brokerage, securities trading, investment advisory, and related financial services throughout the United States.
-Although we have offices throughout the United States, our major geographic area of concentration is in the Midwest and Mid-Atlantic regions, with a growing presence in the Northeast, Southeast and Western United States.
+Stifel, Nicolaus & Company, Incorporated ("Stifel"), is principally engaged in retail brokerage, securities trading, investment banking, investment advisory, and related financial services throughout the United States.
 We provide securities brokerage services, including the sale of equities, mutual funds, fixed income products, insurance, and banking products to our clients.
+Our company's principal customers are individual investors, corporations, municipalities, and institutions.
 We are a wholly-owned subsidiary of Stifel Financial Corp. (the "Parent").
 We are a registered broker-dealer and investment advisor under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), a member of the New York Stock Exchange, Inc. and the Financial Industry Regulatory Authority, Inc. ("FINRA").